clyze/build-tools/gradle-plugin/README.md

 ## Replay the post ##

-When invoking the plugin with the ```cachePost``` option set to true, the bundling task will report a directory containing the post state.
+When invoking the plugin with the ```cachePostDir``` option set to a path, the bundling task will write the post state to that path.
 You can then trigger a replay of posting this state with the following
 command:

 ```